wuchalejs/wuchale/README.md

 capital letters are extracted.
-Additionally, if they are used inside the `<script>` tags and in their own files (third case above), there is the additional restriction that they must be inside a `$derived` or `$derived.by` variable declaration.
+Additionally, if they are used inside the `<script>` tags and in their own files (third case above), there is the additional restriction that they must be inside a `$derived` or `$derived.by` variable declaration, or a function declaration.
 This is to make the behavior less magic and being more explicit.
 Example:

 ```svelte
 <script>